samirakhalil1993/ubiquitous-pancake_PA1473_PY/README.md

 ## Members of the group

--Ahmad Kamal  Eddin
+Ahmad Kamal  Eddin.
--Gubran Alsheikh Ali
+Gubran Alsheikh Ali.
--Samir Akhalil
+Samir Akhalil.
--Mohamad Omar Eid Dalal
+Mohamad Omar Eid Dalal.
--Majdi Albridi
+Majdi Albridi.

 ## Project Description
 -- Place a short description of the project so that the reader know what the goal of the repository is --